-- Population education is not to be mixed with sex education or the methods of family planning.
+- It is not to be mixed with sex education or the methods of family planning.
 Rather it should be a motivational force for creating the right attitude to family size.

-- Population education is not a “once for all affairs”, rather, it should be continuous process.
+- It is not a “once for all affairs”, rather, it should be continuous process.

 General Aims of Population Education